Why the Guardian?

 The profitable year was pretty busy for the publisher.
 The first collective comment blog by a British Newspaper was formed – Comment is Free.
 It might not sound so exciting for us today, but the Guardian has been known for attracting readers with its long-running talkboards and network of weblogs.
 The new comment section merges all the seven blogs and invites everyone to converge at the same place (Src).

 Following the success, guardian.co.uk begin a one and half year process of revamping its website.
-The plan was to include additional features, new front page, community updates, new travel section, and others.
+The plan was to include additional features, a new front page, community updates, a new travel section, and others.

 III.
 The Decline – 2008 Financial Crisis